-Crain & Wooley, with principal offices in Plano, TX is a North Texas law firm with a multi-state reach.
-With more than 12 years experience in crafting comprehensive estate plans, Crain & Wooley work with you to formulate the perfect plan thereby achieving your goals and leaving an intentional legacy.
+Crain & Wooley, with principal offices in Plano, TX is a north Texas law firm with a multi-state reach.
+With more than 15 years experience in crafting comprehensive estate plans, Crain & Wooley works with you to formulate the perfect plan thereby achieving your goals and leaving an intentional legacy.
 Partners Justin Crain and Jacob Wooley dedicate themselves to transparency, integrity and compassion in all things.
 We put action to the Texas Lawyer’s Creed.

 Hailing from Lubbock, TX, Justin Crain is an estate planning attorney and partner at Crain & Wooley.
-He is a licensed attorney with the Supreme Court of Texas, a member of the Texas Bar College, a licensed Risk Manager and licensed Agent with the Texas Department of insurance, and holds the Associate Risk Manager designation with the American Institute for Chartered Property Casualty Underwriters.
-He is a member of the State Bar of Texas’ Real Estate, Probate and Trust Law Section and the National Academy of Elder Law Attorneys.
-Justin enjoys using his varied background to help his clients craft plans that leave an intentional legacy.
+He is a licensed attorney with the Supreme Court of Texas, has been licensed as a Risk Manager and an Agent with the Texas Department of Insurance, and holds the Associate Risk Manager designation with the American Institute for Chartered Property Casualty Underwriters.

 Making his home in Mansfield, TX, Jacob Wooley graduated from Mississippi College School of Law and is licensed to practice in Arkansas and Texas.
 His practice experience with businesses and families allows him to address varied estate planning issues.
 Jacob’s focus is helping clients develop a comprehensive plan that gives peace of mind knowing affairs are in order.